mustafa-mun/PatikaSQL/assignment-1/README.md

 ### Question 5

 - (TURKISH) film tablosundaki uzunluğu(length) 50 ten büyük OLMAYIP aynı zamanda rental_rate değeri 2.99 veya 4.99 OLMAYAN verileri sıralayınız.
-- Arrange the data that does not have a length (length) greater than 50 and also does not have a rental_rate value of 2.99 or 4.99 in the film table.
+- Sort the data that does not have a length (length) greater than 50 and also does not have a rental_rate value of 2.99 or 4.99 in the film table.

 ```sql
 SELECT * FROM film